-The Agency awarded a grant in an amount not to exceed \$500,000 to the Richmond-Perrine Optimist Club, Inc. of Miami, Florida, which is a Florida not for profit corporation and a 501(c)(3) organization (Optimist Club), for which \$150,000 are allocated for program and operational support and \$350,000 for capital improvements.
+The Agency also exercised the first option to renew the CRA-2-20 grant agreement, which awarded funding in an amount not to exceed \$500,000 to the Richmond-Perrine Optimist Club, Inc. of Miami, Florida, which is a Florida not for profit corporation and a 501(c)(3) organization (Optimist Club), for which \$150,000 are allocated for program and operational support and \$350,000 for capital improvements.